Luwombo

 Luwombo, also known as Oluwombo (singular) and as Mpombo or Empombo (plural), is a traditional Ugandan stew or sauce prepared using smoked young banana leaves from the Ndiizi banana plant.
-It has been a native stew of the Baganda since 1887, but it is also enjoyed by other tribes in Uganda.

-It was a traditional dish reserved for the Buganda kings and princes in pre-colonial Buganda, but it is enjoyed by other ethnic groups in Uganda.
+Starting in 1887 in pre-colonial Buganda, the dish was reserved for kings and princes, but has since become eaten by the general Baganda populace, and by other ethnic groups in Uganda.

 Luwombo has many variations, including chicken Luwombo, meat Luwombo, fish Luwombo, and groundnuts mixed with mushrooms Luwombo, among other variations of Luwombo.

-History of Luwombo
+History

 Kawuuta (also written as Kawula or Kawuula in some sources), who served as the head royal chef in Buganda kingdom, first served Luwombo to Kabaka Mwanga in 1887.
 It then became a meal reserved for royal visitors and Buganda chiefs in pre-colonial Uganda.

-Luwombo was originally served to the royal family and royal visitors and at ceremonies such as Kwanjula (introduction ceremony in Buganda) and Embaga (wedding ceremony in Buganda) but it can be enjoyed by anyone at any time and for any occasion.
+Luwombo was originally served to the royal family and royal visitors and at ceremonies such as Kwanjula (introduction ceremony in Buganda) and Embaga (wedding ceremony in Buganda) but has become eaten more broadly, and is not associated with times or occasions.

-Ingredients used to make Luwombo
+Ingredients

-The ingredients used to prepare Luwombo vary depending on the variation of Luwombo to be prepared and also on personal preference.